yo2man0929/flentd-demo/7-parser/README.md

 This example will show how to parse a specific filed in event records and modify its records with the parsed result.

-`fluent_parser` is used to parse the user's custom data formant, and it is in Fluentd's core and requires no installation.
+`fluent_parser` is used to parse the user's custom data format, and it is in Fluentd's core and requires no installation.
 It allows to use built-in parser plugins or your own customized parser plugin.

 In the following config, we use the `regexp` built-in parsers to retrieve key-value pairs in the `log` filed.